jckuester/awsls/README.md

 ## Supported resources

 Currently, all types of resources in the table below can be listed with awsls.
-The Tags, Creation Time, and Owner column shows which resource type supports tags, has a creation date, or can be filtered by account owner, respectively.
+The `Tags` column shows if a resource supports displaying tags, the `Creation Time` column if a resource has a creation timestamp, and the `Owner` column if resources are pre-filtered by account ID.

 | Service / Type | Tags | Creation Time | Owner
 | :------------- | :--: | :-----------: | :---: